-During the Mayoral year the Mayor attends many local events throughout the Borough from Swimming Galas, School Assemblies, Summer Fetes, Awards Evenings and visiting local Businesses.
-If you would like the Mayor to attend your event please contact the Mayor’s Office as below.
+During the Mayoral year, the Mayor attends many local events within the Borough, from Swimming Galas, School Assemblies, Summer Fetes, Awards Evenings and visiting local businesses.

 The Mayor receives around 200 invitations to events each year.
 Invitations are dealt with in the order that they are received and it is best to plan well ahead as some engagements are accepted many months in advance.
 Invitations received with less than 14 days’ notice are unlikely to be attended due to the lateness of the invitation.

 To invite the Mayor to an event please send the details of your event to the Mayor’s Secretary via email to firstname.lastname@example.org or by post to The Mayor’s Office, Oadby and Wigston Borough Council, Station Road, Wigston, Leicester, LE18 2DR.
 You can also invite the Mayor to your event by completing the online form below.

 Invite the Mayor to your Event - Online Form

 How your invitation is dealt with